 Obviously, there’s no magic broom to sweep away all these challenges.
 But I believe the power of digital technology and smart data – used wisely and for the public good – can help local councils tackle some of them without extra effort or expenditure.

-Generating an income from an existing asset with unobtrusive advertising at no cost, as one local council commercial manager described it, is ‘a no-brainer’.
+Generating an income from an existing asset with unobtrusive advertising at no cost is ‘a no-brainer’.
 This revenue could boost service budgets and fund key council campaigns.

 But once the relatively simple tech is installed on a website to serve ads, it provides many other benefits for councils beyond this revenue.